What is SimulationCraft?

 Everything is about time and a number of iterations (a repetition of a process in order to generate a sequence of outcomes).
 An average player will spend about five astronomical minutes to interact with a dummy in a game.
 “SimulationСraft”, on the other hand, calculates thousands of such absolutely different interactions in seconds!
 Moreover, this program collects all kinds of statistics and provides it in a convenient form.

-In Shadowlands playing as dps it is necessary to understand how your class works and how to maximize your damage output.
-Otherwise you won’t be invited to the raids.
-Unfortunately for better dps results you need tones of gear that is why you can buy a Heroic run to Castle Nathria with Overgear and get all useful items you need.
+In Shadowlands playing as DPS, it is necessary to understand how your class works and how to maximize your damage output.
+Otherwise, you won’t be invited to the raids.
+Unfortunately for better DPS results you need tones of gear that is why you can buy a Heroic run to Sanctum of Domination raid with Overgear and get all the useful items you need.

 How does “SimulationСraft” work and how to deal with it?

 - You import your character into a program as a text, using a “Simcraft” addon.
 You may choose to provide the program with a “Wowarmory” link to the character as well, but consider the absence of data to the things in your bags.